Digital transformation has propelled

 a wave of new technological advancement that has arguably enriched people's lives.
 By the same token, the proliferation of machines—physical, virtual and in the cloud—has posed many security challenges and threats across industries, banking being the most noteworthy.
 As this "rise of machines" expands the threat vector, most banks and financial institutions are faced with increased pressure to protect their customer data and brand.

 In this blog, I’ll share findings from a survey we did of the top 100 financial services firms.
-In the process, I'll explore some of the key trends impacting machine identity protection in the financial sector.
+In the process, I'll explore some of the key trends impacting machine identity management in the financial sector.
 Here are the top concerns that financial institutions face in managing security risk in today's machine identity threat landscape.

 Managing security risk is the top concern